briankariuki/briankariuki/README.md

 ### Hi 👋

 I'm Brian, I write code.
 Currently based in Nairobi, Kenya.
-I'm a full stack developer using TypeScript, Javascript, Python, Dart and Flutter 💙
+I'm a full stack developer using TypeScript, Javascript, Python, Dart and Flutter 💙, Elixir

 <!--
 **briankariuki/briankariuki** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.